 The Guy Fawkes Inn is famous for being the believed birthplace of Guido Fawkes.

 We came across the most interesting looking tea shop called the Hebden Tea Company.
 With its array of worldly tea varieties, we simply had to check it out.
 It’s a treasure trove of weird and wonderful tea infusions.
 I grabbed a white tea, which is my latest tea obsession.

 I thoroughly enjoyed my time in York and can’t wait to return.
-With its great food, beautiful historic sights and pretty boutiques, York makes for a perfect weekend getaway.
+With its great food, beautiful historic sights and pretty boutiques, a visit to York makes for a perfect weekend getaway.

 In recent months, I have been keen to discover more of what Yorkshire has to offer.
 My trip to York earlier in the year really piqued my interest and I’d heard that Harrogate was similar, so I couldn’t wait to check it out.
 Situated in the heart of Yorkshire,...

 The Thermae Bath Spa is one of Bath’s top attractions, not to mention one of the UK’s most famous spas.
-Bath’s spa heritage dates back to the Roman times and its legacy as a spa city lives strong to this day, with it having the only naturally warm and mineral-rich...
+Bath’s spa heritage dates back to Roman times and its legacy as a spa city lives strong to this day.
+Especially as it is home to one of the only naturally warm...